udkyo/lup/README.md

 ### Spaces in terms

-If you have spaces in any of your terms, you must encapsulate the group in either single or double quotes:
+If you have spaces in any of your terms, the group should be encapsulated in either single or double quotes:

 `lup echo "@Hello,Well hello there@"`